-Item 13: Review of Accounts or Financial Plans
+Review of Accounts

-Our management personnel or financial advisors review accounts on at least an annual basis for our Asset Management and Third-Party Money Management clients.
-The nature of these reviews is to learn whether client accounts are in line with their investment objectives, appropriately positioned based on market conditions, and investment policies, if applicable.
-Our firm does not provide written reports to clients, unless asked to do so.
-Verbal reports to clients take place on at least an annual basis when our Asset Management and Third-Party Money Management clients are contacted.
+Our management personnel or financial advisors reviews accounts on at least an annual basis for our Wrap Asset Management clients.
+The nature of these reviews is to learn whether clients' accounts are in line with their investment objectives, appropriately positioned based on market conditions, and investment policies, if applicable.
+Our firm may review client accounts more frequently than described above.
+Among the factors which may trigger an off-cycle review are major market or economic events, the client's life events, requests by the client, etc. Our firm does not provide written reports to clients, unless asked to do so.
+Verbal reports to clients take place on at least an annual basis when our Wrap Asset Management clients are contacted.